selvaje/SE_docs/source/COURSESAROUNDTHEWORLD/course_geocomp_11-12_2024.md

 # GeoComp 2024 course
 ## Geocomputación para aplicaciones ambientales: uso de GDAL y GRASS.
-### Curso on-line en español con material en inglés.
+### Curso on-line, con explicaciones en español y con material en inglés.

+This course is an initiative in the framework of NSF-funded POSE project TI-2303651: Growing GRASS OSE for Worldwide Access to Multidisciplinary Geospatial Analytics.

 **Online teaching: November and December 2024, 4 weeks**

 * **Start lecturing**: 19 November, every **Tuesday, Thursday** at 3 pm - 5:45 pm UTC
-(UTC-6 10am; UTC-5 11am; UTC-4 12am; UTC+1 5pm)
+(UTC-6 9am; UTC-5 10am; UTC-4 11am; UTC+1 4pm)
 * **End lecturing**: 19 December, 3pm - 5:45pm UTC
-(UTC-6 10am; UTC-5 11am; UTC-4 12am; UTC+1 5pm)
+(UTC-6 9am; UTC-5 10am; UTC-4 11am; UTC+1 4pm)

+Use the [Time Zone Converter](https://www.timeanddate.com/worldclock/converter.html?iso=20241126T150000&p1=1440&p2=3920&p3=3919&p4=3918&p5=3903) to check the time in your country.

 **Course objectives**

-In this course, students will be introduced to an array of powerful open-source geocomputation tools (GDAL & GRASS) under Linux environment.
-Students who have never been exposed to programming under Linux are expected to reach the stage where they feel confident in using very advanced open source data processing routines.
-Students with a precedent programming background will find the course beneficial in enhancing their programming skills for better modelling and coding proficiency.
-Our dual teaching aim is to equip attendees with powerful tools as well as rendering their abilities of continuing independent development afterwards.
-The acquired skills will be beneficial, not only for GIS related application, but also for general data processing and applied statistical computing in a number of fields.
-These essentially lay the foundation for career development as a data scientist in the geographic domain.
+On this course, students will be introduced to an array of powerful open-source geocomputation tools (GDAL & GRASS) under Linux environment.
+Students who have never been exposed to programming under Linux are expected to reach a stage where they feel confident in using very advanced open source data processing routines.
+Students with a programming background will find the course beneficial in enhancing their programming skills for better modelling and coding proficiency.
+Our aim is to equip attendees with powerful tools and hone their ability for independent study afterwards.
+The acquired skills will be beneficial, not only for GIS related applications, but also for general data processing and applied statistical computing in a number of fields.
+We aim to provide a sound foundation for career development as a geographic data scientist.

 **All the class will be recorded.
 The video link will be posted in the syllabus below**